 - The spelling test is not strictly timed; 10-15 minutes is suggested as a guide.
-Ask pupils to write their name, the class, the name of the school and the date in the appropriate boxes on the cover. - Part 1: You should first discuss with pupils the large picture and smaller pictures around it (see page 10 of the Teacher's guide for target words).
-Make sure pupils know what each small picture represents, and then read the target words to the pupils, asking them to write each word in the correct place as you do so. - Part 2: Using the teacher's version available in the Teacher's guide (page 11) you should then read the complete passage aloud, including the words in the gaps, as the pupils follow on their page.
+Ask pupils to write their name, the class, the name of the school and the date in the appropriate boxes on the cover. - Using the teacher's version of the test available in the Teacher's guide, you should first read the complete passage aloud, including the words in the gaps, as the pupils follow in their booklets.
 Pupils do not write anything at this point. - You must then read the complete passage aloud again, pausing after each space to allow pupils to write in the missing word. - Pupils should attempt all the words, making their writing as clear as possible. - Explain to pupils that if they have any problems they may ask for help but they cannot be helped with any spelling.